Lebensreform: History

-Lebensreform was a mainly bourgeois-dominated movement in which many women also participated.
-In the body culture (Körperkultur), it was about providing people with plenty of fresh air and sun to compensate for the effects of industrialization and urbanization.
+Lebensreform was a movement primarily dominated by the burgher class (urban residents), with significant participation from women.
+In the body culture (Körperkultur), it aimed to provide people with plenty of fresh air and sun to compensate for the effects of industrialization and urbanization.

-Some areas of the Lebensreform movement, such as naturopathy or vegetarianism, were organized in associations and enjoyed great popularity, which is reflected in the number of members.
-To disseminate their content and principles, they published magazines such as Der Naturarzt (The Naturopath) or Die Vegetarische Warte (The Vegetarian Observer).
-Part of the Lebensreform movement also included the freikörperkultur (FKK, also naturism), the physical culture, gymnastics and expressionist dance.
+Some areas of the Lebensreform movement, such as naturopathy or vegetarianism, were organized in associations and enjoyed great popularity, as reflected in their membership numbers.
+To disseminate their content and principles, they published magazines such as Der Naturarzt (The Naturopath) and Die Vegetarische Warte (The Vegetarian Observer).
+The movement also included freikörperkultur (free body culture; also known as naturism), physical culture, gymnastics, expressionist dance, and posture care, as advocated by Bess Mensendieck.
+By the 1920s, Germany had even produced a cinematic cultural feature film titled Ways to Strength and Beauty, which promoted and idealized health and beauty in conformity with nature.